-The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be $18 \,\mu g/L$ (daily maximum limit) and $9 \,\mu g/L$ (monthly average limit).
+The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be $19 \,\mu g/L$ (daily maximum limit) and $9 \,\mu g/L$ (monthly average limit).
 These limits are below the minimum quantification level (ML) of the most common and practical EPA approved CLTRC methods.
 The Department has determined the current acceptable ML for total residual chlorine to be $130 \,\mu g/L$ when using the DPD Colorimetric Method #4500 - CL G. from Standard Methods for the Examination of Waters and Wastewater.
 The permittee will conduct analyses in accordance with this method, or equivalent, and report actual analytical values.
 Measured values greater than or equal to the minimum quantification level of $130 \,\mu g/L$ will be considered violations of the permit and values less than the minimum quantification level of $130 \,\mu g/L$ will be considered to be in compliance with the permit limitation.

 - pH.
-6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
-10 CSR 20-7.015 allows pH for lagoons to be maintained above 6.0 SU.
-Due to the classification of the receiving stream, the Department has determined that there is no assimilative capacity during critical low flow periods, therefore the water quality standard must be met at the outfall. - Dissolved Oxygen.
+6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU. - Dissolved Oxygen.
 This facility utilizes dechlorination chemicals in order to reduce the amount of total residual chlorine that is discharged in the effluent.
 Dechlorination chemicals are known to exhibit an oxygen demand on the effluent and if not properly managed the effects on the effluent DO concentrations can be significant.
-Currently, there is not a significant amount of monitoring data related to the dissolved oxygen concentration in the discharge.
-The condition of the receiving stream's dissolved oxygen was noted in the September 9, 2020 stream survey as below 5.0.
-The stream survey determined use attainability rating of the receiving stream was not affected.
+Currently, there is no monitoring data related to the dissolved oxygen concentration in the discharge or to the condition of the receiving stream's dissolved oxygen.
+Therefore reasonable potential to cause or contribute to an excursion of either the general or specific criteria may exist based upon the permittee's application for discharge.
 Monitoring only requirements have been included in this permit in order to determine if a future effluent limitation is necessary to protect water quality.

-Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, and TSS samples collected for lagoons may be grab samples.
-Grab samples must be collected for pH, E. coli, TRC, and Dissolved Oxygen in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
+Grab samples, however, must be collected for pH, E. coli, TRC, and Dissolved Oxygen in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.